In a previous article, we provide new WordPress users with a comprehensive overview of WordPress Themes.

 http://www.wordpress.org/extend/themes

-Useful Tip: You can easily browse through every WP theme in the WordPress directory and not only find what you are looking for, but also easily install and activate it directly from inside your WordPress admin panel with a couple of clicks.
+Useful Tip: You can easily browse through every WordPress theme in the WordPress.org directory and not only find a great theme for your website or blog, but also easily install and activate it directly from inside your WP dashboard with only a few clicks.

-Use WP Theme Filters
+Use The WP Theme Feature Filter

-WordPress has a built-in filtering function inside the dashboard area that lets you narrow down your search for themes based on criteria like Colors, Layout and Features …
+WordPress has a built-in filtering function inside the admin area that lets you narrow down your search for themes based on criteria like Colours, Layout and Features …

-This makes it easy to find themes with specific features.
-For example, you could search for themes with a light color design, with a 4-column layout and a full-width template, or themes that support custom menus, etc.
+This makes it easier to find what you are looking for.
+For example, you could search for themes with predominantly blue color design, with a two-column layout and a full-width template, or themes that support custom menus, etc.

-Pros & Cons Of Using Free Themes
+Pros & Cons Of Using Free WP Themes

 Premium Themes

-If you are looking for themes with stunning web design, or professional quality yet highly affordable WordPress web design themes with a distinctive look, unique customizable options and great support, then search through the WordPress theme galleries of the “Premium” theme design agencies listed below:
+If you are looking for themes with stunning web design, or professional quality yet highly affordable WordPress web design themes with a distinctive look, unique customizable options and responsive support, then search through the WordPress theme galleries of the “Premium” theme design agencies listed below:

-Theme Marketplaces And Directories
+WordPress Theme Directories

 ThemeForest

-- eCommerce – themes for e-commerce, membership sites, etc.
+- eCommerce – themes for ecommerce, event bookings and registrations, etc.

-- Education – themes that suit sites related to training, etc.
+- Education – themes that suit sites related to teaching, etc.

 - Mobile – e.g. responsive themes.